TKronix/Smudge-Timer/README.md

 2. **Stopping the Timer**:
    - To stop the timer, click the "Stop" button while the timer is running.
 The button text will update to "Start."

 Please note that the Smudge Timer counts up like a stopwatch, measuring the elapsed time accurately from zero when started.
-The visual flashing of the timer numbers when it's primed serves as an indicator that the timer is ready to start.
+The visual flashing of the timer numbers, when it's primed, serves as an indicator that the timer is ready to start.

 That's it!
 The Smudge Timer offers both keyboard shortcuts and a user-friendly button interface for tracking ghost hunt timings in Phasmophobia.